André Ventura: Political views

-Ventura has expressed controversial views in the past, whilst the majority of international media refer to his ideology as far-right.
+Ventura has expressed controversial views in the past, whilst the majority of international media refer to his ideology as being far-right.
+Ventura categorizes himself as an "economic liberal, nationalist and conservative".
+Many of his statements on social issues are said to be anti-Romani, Islamophobic, xenophobic and sexist by the news media.
+In a TV debate in 2024, Luís Montenegro called Ventura "xenophobic, racist and demagogic".

 About António de Oliveira Salazar, Portuguese dictator during the Estado Novo regime, André Ventura said: "The Republic led by Dr. António de Oliveira Salazar, for most of the time, also didn't solve [the country's problems] and set us back a long way in various aspects.
 It didn't allow us to have the development that we could have had, especially in the post-World War II framework.
-Portugal could have developed extraordinarily well and we fell behind, just like the Spanish".
+Portugal could have developed extraordinarily well and we fell behind, just like the Spaniards".

+Under Ventura's leadership, the Chega party has been the target of critics who underline the party's extreme views on various subjects, some of which include the negative comments regarding immigration and minorities, namely the Romani and some black communities subjected to ghettoization living in problematic neighborhoods associated with high crime rates that André Ventura, the party's founder, described at one time as bandits and for which he was convicted by the courts of justice.
 Ventura's comments on Romani people are often described as racist and xenophobic.

 On being compared negatively to Donald Trump and Jair Bolsonaro, Ventura responded "I am very accustomed to that and it doesn't worry me.
 These are the ideas that I believe in.
 In addition to life imprisonment and chemical castration, I also want a reduction in Islamic migration, especially from countries known for terrorism".
+Ventura attended Trump's January 2025 inauguration and has embraced the support of Bolsonaro.